n0bra1n3r/cinterop/README.md

 and [`importcpp`](https://nim-lang.org/docs/manual.html#implementation-specific-pragmas-importcpp-pragma)
 pragmas directly.

+## Recommended compiler switches

+This project uses Nim's [ARC](https://nim-lang.org/blog/2020/10/15/introduction-to-arc-orc-in-nim.html) and C++17.
+It is well tested with non-trivial code using the Visual Studio compiler on Windows.
+The recommended compiler switches are indicated at the top of the main [test](tests/tcinterop.nim) file.

 ## Showcase

-Please [**see tests**](tests/tcinterop.nim) for examples of most features.
+Please **see [tests](tests/)** for examples of most features.
 This section provides an incomplete summary of the core functionality.

+### C++ Class interop

 Say you have the following C++ class: